mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 The `SV_CONFIG` field is mandatory, as it is the starting point of the configuration of the Single View.

 The Aggregation Configuration can be automatically generated started from an already existing ER Schema, clicking on the dedicated button as you can see in the picture below.
 It is necessary to specify the base Projection from which the aggregation shall be generated.
-The base Projection is the Projection that contains the identifier that is used as the identifier for the Single View.
+The base Projection is the Projection that contains the identifier that is used as identifier for the Single View.

 ![automatic generation of Aggregation](../../img/aggregation-automatic-generation.png)